Allan Stratton: Life and career

 Allan followed up Chanda's Secrets, with the stand-alone sequel Chanda's Wars, 2008.
-It was published to acclaim by Harper Collins in the US and Canada, by Deutscher Taschenbuch Verlag in Germany, Van Goor Uniebok in the Netherlands, Editora Pruno in Brazil, and Bayard Jeunesse in France.
+It was published to acclaim by HarperCollins in the US and Canada, by Deutscher Taschenbuch Verlag in Germany, Van Goor Uniebok in the Netherlands, Editora Pruno in Brazil, and Bayard Jeunesse in France.
 It won the Canadian Library Association's Best Young Adult Canadian Book Award and was a Junior Library Guild selection.Borderline, 2010, was published to acclaim in the United States, Canada and France and was nominated for multiple awards including the Arthur Ellis Award, CLA Best YA Fiction Award, and the inaugural John Spray Award.
 It was an ALA Best Fiction and Bank Street's Best Book selection.The Grave Robber's Apprentice, 2012, was published by Harper in the United States and Canada, Faber and Faber in the UK, and is also scheduled for publication in France and Brazil.
 It is a Times of London's Children's Book of the Week and has been nominated for The Governor General's Award and the Silver Birch Award.Curse of the Dream Witch will be published by Faber and Faber in spring 2013 and by Scholastic Canada, with publication by Bayard Jeunesse, France, and others, scheduled later.
 Allan's second adult novel, The Resurrection of Mary Mabel McTavish will be published by Dundurn Press in 2014.

 Aside from his novels and plays, Allan has written for international events, including the evenings for Stephen Sondheim, Robert Rauschenberg and Guy Laliberté at The Harbourfront Centre World Leaders' Festival, Toronto.
 He also maintains an active public speaking and theatre adjudication schedule.
 In private life, he enjoys reading, weightlifting, and travel; his interests have taken him to Africa, Asia, the Middle East, the Caribbean and throughout Europe and North America.
 For several years, he volunteered at a Manhattan soup kitchen, and has undergone Santerian purification rituals, witnessed an exorcism in Botswana, and slept between rail cars behind the former Iron Curtain.